Last Updated on October 26, 2023 by Sorin Petroj

-- Roundness: ITTF official ball must be round.
+- Roundness: ITTF’s official ball must be round.
 It is the difference between the maximum and minimum diameters.
 Celluloid balls must have a roundness of fewer than .25 millimeters.

 - Must not veer: Veer is yet another roundness metric and the degree to which it deviates from a straight line.
 This metric tests whether the ball is round and how it differs from a straight line when rolling down an incline.

-- Consistency: The new plastic balls must have the quality of providing a consistent bounce.
+- Consistency: The new plastic balls must have the quality to provide a consistent bounce.
 When balls are dropped from 305 mm, they should bounce back to 240-260 mm.

 You can download the ITTF Handbook here.